JGCRI/tethys/docs/source/user_guide.rst

 downscaling_rules
 ^^^^^^^^^^^^^^^^^
 A mapping between water demand sectors and proxy variables.
 The simplest kind of entry is of the form ``sector: proxy``, like for the Municipal sector in the example below.
+The proxy can optionally be a list of variables that will be added together first.
 When a sector is composed of multiple subsectors, a second layer of mappings is allowed (as with Livestock in the example below).
-The proxy can optionally be a list of variables.
+If the total sector has a total demand at a finer regional resolution (e.g., GCAM-USA livestock), that will be applied as a constraint on the total after downscaling by subsector at coarser regional resolution.

 .. code-block:: yaml